 Though she only had two albums to her name at the time of her passing, singer Amy Winehouse made a deep impression on the pop culture universe thanks to the worldwide phenomenon that was her Grammy-sweeping 2006 album Back to Black.

 For the better part of two years, Winehouse appeared on magazine covers, in concert, and all over television and radio promoting her album, which bridged the gap between old school soul, classic lounge attitude, and post-modern feminine toughness.

 A series of self-destructive patterns followed her in the years hence, but Winehouse’s time at the top of the world still stands in these five great video moments.

 Easily the high point in her career; Winehouse took home five statuettes at the 50th Annual Grammy Awards in February 2008 (Best Pop Vocal Album, Best Female Pop Vocal Performance, Best Song, Best Record and Best New Artist.
 She was inexplicably denied the Album of the Year prize by Herbie Hancock’s River: The Joni Letters, but her five victories put her in a tie for second place with Lauryn Hill, Beyoncé, Alison Krauss, Norah Jones and Alicia Keys for the most Grammy wins by a female solo artist in a single night).

 Though she was performing via satellite from London—having run into visa issues prior to the show—she was by far the most popular artist in the room, and when Winehouse collaborator Tony Bennett announced Winehouse as the winner for Record of the Year, the singer was overcome with genuine shock and delivered a brief but poignant acceptance speech:

-Her entire 2008 Grammy experience (including performances of “You Know I’m No Good” and “Rehab”) is here:
+Her performances of “You Know I’m No Good” and “Rehab” are here: